 This ended up being a lot of work, but well worth it.
 Now my office is located directly off the kitchen instead of upstairs.
 Sorry thighs, but your going to have to relax a little.
 Now that everything isn’t scattered through out the kitchen table, the island, and in my old office up there, I feel so much more “in control” with everything I “control” in one space.

 Besides. . .
 I can really make this redheadcandecorate.com’s home station.
 I have one more finishing touch on it’s way, but that will have to wait.
 I had to post these pics today because I was so excited to share 🙂

 I finally decided I had enough looking at dusty glasses we never used.
 We unscrewed this thing and will use the bottom for my office storage.
 Bye bye dust!

-My girls helped so much putting this light together!
+My girls helped putting this capiz shell chandelier together.
 We had to hook each little shell to 2 little links, and make the length it called for in the pattern they give you.
 It was easy, but time consuming.
-Even a neighborhood friend helped too (thanks Hannah!)!
-Great job you guys!!!
-XO It probably took close to 5-6 hours total for that light. (no, the girls did not do all of that labor!)
-I looked on-line and found some that were put together cost $1600.00!
-This one was $109.00.
-You can find it here: http://www.amazon.com/White-Pendant-Chandelier-Chrome-Finish/dp/B005QWISEM
+Even a neighborhood friend helped too (thanks Hannah!).
+Great job you guys.

 I have to say it. . . drum roll please. . .are you ready?